onilabs/stratifiedjs/src/deps/shell-quote/apollo-module-header.txt

     In general, you should not spawn new processes using any shell-like syntax.
-You should instead use a function that accepts an array of arguments, as passing arguments in this way prevents any chance of shel-injection.
+You should instead use a function that accepts an array of arguments, as passing arguments in this way prevents any chance of shell-injection.

     ### Example: